Designing Disaggregated Evaluations of AI Systems: Choices, Considerations, and Tradeoffs: Introduction

-Using face-based AI systems\footnote{We use the phrase ``face-based AI systems'' to refer to face-detection systems, face-characterization systems (e.g., gender or age classifiers), face-verification systems, and face-identification systems; the latter two are types of face-recognition systems.} as a running example, we argue that a deeper understanding of these choices will enable researchers and practitioners to design careful, conclusive disaggregated evaluations, thereby better enabling them---as well as the public---to understand the ways in which AI systems may be underperforming for particular groups of people.
-To that end, we highlight some of the key considerations that underlie these design choices.
-We emphasize that these considerations are not independent.
-Designing a disaggregated evaluation therefore means making tradeoffs between considerations.
-These tradeoffs must be clearly articulated by the evaluation's designers, so that they, and others, know how to interpret its results and conclusions.\looseness=-1
+Using face-based AI systems\footnote{We use the phrase ``face-based AI systems'' to refer to face-detection systems, face-characterization systems (e.g., gender or age classifiers), face-verification systems, and face-identification systems; the latter two are types of face-recognition systems.} as a running example, we argue that a deeper understanding of these choices will enable researchers and practitioners to design careful and conclusive disaggregated evaluations, better enabling themselves and others to understand the ways in which AI systems perform differently for different groups of people.
+To that end, we highlight some of the key considerations that underlie the choices that must be made when designing a disaggregated evaluation.
+We emphasize that these considerations are not independent; designing a disaggregated evaluation means making tradeoffs between considerations.
+These tradeoffs must be clearly articulated by the evaluation's designers, so that they and others know how to interpret its results and conclusions.